Do Candlesticks Pattern Work? Are They Reliable? A Quantitative Backtest Of 23 Candlesticks (Trading Strategy)

 However, once you become accustomed to seeing Japanese candlestick charts, you will prefer them because their clarity is superior and allows a quick and accurate interpretation of the data.

 Mr. Morris is right.
 Candlesticks are easy to digest once you get used to them.
-But do they have any predictive value?
+But do candlesticks have any predictive value?
 After all, we operate in the markets to make money, not to make nice visual graphs.
+Candlesticks might be popular, but we like to quantify to check for value.

-If you have never seen a candlestick, it might be a little confusing to start with, but once you get used to candlesticks, you get a much better visual look of the charts – for example, where the stock opened and closed.
+If you have never seen a candlestick, it might be a little confusing to start with, but once you get used to candlesticks, you get a much better visual look at the charts – for example, where the stock opened and closed.
+This is the primary reason, in fact, the only reason, why we use candlesticks when we look at charts.

 A black candlestick means the open was higher than the close, while a white candlestick means the close is higher than the open.
 The difference between the open and the close is called “the body”.
 The “tails” on both sides are the high and low readings that day (or whatever time frame you are using):